 The estimation of the mineral resource for the Guanaceví mining operation is based on drill hole data constrained by geologic vein boundaries.
-Both, exploration and production data are used for modelling estimation and classification.
+Both, exploration and production data (development drives and stopes) are used for modelling estimation and classification.
 The interpolation is assessed through Ordinary Kriging algorithm.
-The assay sample database cut-off date for mineral resource estimation was September 30, 2021.